toddnestor/linkItUp/README.md

 - title - send in contents of the title attribute, note that all the resulting links will have that same title
 - ref - send in contents of the ref attribute, note that all the resulting links will have that same ref

-You can use any or none of the options when callink linkItUp()
+You can use any or none of the options when calling linkItUp()

 ## Reference